Frequently asked questions

 On very rare occasions, we recruit freelancers to help us fact check a particular debate.
 This is normally when we require someone with specific expertise that we don’t have in-house.
 All our freelancers are subject to the same neutrality and impartiality checks as full time members of staff, and their work is reviewed by our experienced fact checkers.

 Freelance opportunities are advertised on our jobs page.

-We rely on your donations to stay independent and expand our work.
-Our donate page is here.
+We rely on your donations to stay independent and make sure people are protected from harmful false information.
+Donate here.

 Most importantly, check the facts for yourself.
-You can use our Finder tool to check facts for yourself, and let us know if you see an unsubstantiated or inaccurate claim doing the rounds - we’ll do our best to get it corrected.
+Let us know if you see an unsubstantiated or inaccurate claim doing the rounds - we’ll do our best to get it corrected.